Ruth2014/bio2092/05b_Visualising_assembly_using_Bandage/README.md

 ![](./media/bandage1.png)

-Use the File -&gt; Load graph menu in Bandage item to load the graph file that you downloaded earlier `assembly_graph.gfa`:
+Earlier, you downloaded data from the OneDrive and, hopefully, unzipped it.
+You are going to need the file called `assembly_graph.gfa`, so make sure you know where this file is.

 ![](./media/graph-file.png)

+Use the File -&gt; Load graph menu in Bandage item to load the graph file that you downloaded earlier (`assembly_graph.gfa`):

 ![](./media/image4.png)

-Now, use the `Draw graph` button to display the graph:
+Now, when you click on the `Draw graph` button, you should see the assembly graph.
+It will look something like this:

 ![](./media/image.5.png)